guptaomkar/Dime/README.md

 # Dime
-Dime is the prototype of android application basically it's for the budget management system design using Adobe XD
+Dime is the prototype of android application basically it's for the budget management system designed using Adobe XD